 Packet number anonymization

+NOTE—The applicable CPE MHA parameter set is determined in 10.71.5.1 (MAC header anonymization parameter set selection).
+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2), then the applicable BPE MHA parameter set is determined in 10.71.5.1 (MAC header anonymization parameter set selection). (#579)

-For encrypted frames, the transmitter shall compute an over-the-air PN (OPN) value from the PN value in the CCMP header or GCMP header of the frame as follows:
+For encrypted individually addressed frames, the transmitter shall compute an over-the-air PN (OPN) value from the PN value in the CCMP header or GCMP header of the frame as follows: (#579)

 OPN = (PN + EDP_PN_offset) mod 248,

-where EDP_PN_offset is the PN offset value selected from the MAC header anonymization parameter set (selected for the frame as defined in 10.71.5.1 (MAC header anonymization parameter set selection)) according to the transmitting MLD (non-AP MLD or AP MLD) as defined in 10.71.3 (Establishing frame anonymization parameter sets).
+where EDP_PN_offset is the selected from the applicable CPE MHA parameter set for the frame, according to the transmitting MLD (non-AP MLD or AP MLD). (#579)

+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2), then for encrypted group addressed frames, the transmitter shall compute an over-the-air PN (OPN) value from the PN value in the CCMP header or GCMP header of the frame as follows: (#126, #127, #579)

+OPN = (PN + EDP_Group_PN_offset) mod 248, (#579)

+using the EDP_Group_PN_offset value is the single EDP_Group_PN_offset value in the applicable BPE MHA parameter set for the frame. (#579)

 The transmitter shall transmit frames over the air using the OPN value in fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header (see 12.5.2.2 (CCMP MPDU format)) or GCMP header (see 12.5.4.2 (GCMP MPDU format)).